EEN421/EEN421.github.io/_posts/2026-08-12-KQL-Detection-of-the-Week-Sins-of-the-Grandfather.md

 ![](/assets/img/SinsOfTheGrandfather/Bigger_Lesson.png)

-Five briefs, twenty-one candidates, and a thread that runs through most of them: **every component of the attack was something you asked for.**
+The common thread this week: **every component of the attack was something you asked for.**

 - **The execution was a documented feature.** npm lifecycle scripts are not a vulnerability.
 They exist so native addons can compile and git hooks can install, they run by default, and they run as whoever ran the install — which on a build host is the account holding the registry token, the CI token, and the cloud credentials.
 ChainDrop needed no exploit, no bypass, and no persistence mechanism.
 It needed to be *installed*, which you did, on a schedule, automatically.
 - **The C2 was a public utility.** Not a bulletproof host, not a compromised WordPress site, not a domain you can sinkhole — a smart contract on a network with a million participants, read through a CDN-fronted API on 443 with a valid certificate.
 There is no takedown and no denylist that finishes.
 Last week's grammar was borrowed *permission*; the week before it was borrowed *infrastructure*.
 This week it's **borrowed trust**, and trust is worse than both because it's transitive.
 You audited a dependency.
 The dependency audited nothing.